akhilbabu759/package_sample_home_card/README.md

-TODO: A customizable card widget for displaying a banner with text and an image.
+ A customizable card widget for displaying a banner with text and an image.
 Provides options for setting the image source, banner color, and height, and includes a shadow effect for a polished look.

 ## Features

-TODO: Customizable banner text and color: The HomeCard widget allows you to set the banner text and color, making it easy to customize the look of the card to fit your app's design.
+ Customizable banner text and color: The HomeCard widget allows you to set the banner text and color, making it easy to customize the look of the card to fit your app's design.

 Image support: The widget includes support for displaying an image, with options for setting the image source and adjusting the size.